-The walk to Peats Bight is one one the longest you can do in the Muogamarra Nature Reserve, which is situated opposed Ku-ring-gai Chase National Park.
+The walk to Peats Bight is one one the longest you can do in the Muogamarra Nature Reserve, which is situated opposite the Ku-ring-gai Chase National Park.
 Located in the north of Sydney overlooking Berowra Creek and the Hawkesbury River, Muogamarra is open to the public for just six weekends every year.
 While the reserve is relatively small, it’s known for its wildflowers, Aboriginal culture (there are multiple rock engraving sites) and native animals.
-The Peats Bight bushwalk we’re doing today heads off from the gravel access road to Deerubbin Lookover, along the old Peats Ferry convict road.

 The track descends to the edge of the cliffs, where there are sandstone formations, rock shelters and huge caves above the Hawkesbury River.

 Almost 180m below is the Hawkesbury River, and there are spectacular views over Peats Ferry Bridge (M1 motorway), Mooney Mooney Point and Peat Island.
 A bit further up the river you can see Milson Island, and to the right is Spectacle Island.
 (Deerubbin Lookover is the best lookout in the Muogamarra Nature Reserve!)

-After admiring the view, we (I’m doing this buswalk with my father) backtrack until the Peats Ferry Firetrail joins the Peats Bight Firetrail.
+After admiring the view, we (I’m doing this bushwalk with my father) backtrack until the Peats Ferry Firetrail joins the Peats Bight Firetrail.
 The firetrail descends, initially steeply, towards Berowra Creek.
 About halfway along the firetrail is the abandoned farm of George Peat, at Peats Crater.
 Formed by volcanic activity, the crater (or diatreme) resulted from a maar that occurs when groundwater comes into contact with hot lava.
 A bit furher is the remains of the Peats Bight Guest House, originally the home of Joseph Izard in the nineteenth century.
 The last part of the walk follows the edge of Berowra Creek, past the mangroves and mudflats at the water’s edge.

 There’s a good view of the oyster “farms”, where oysters are grown to maturity on horizontal racks in the inter-tidal zone.